nayanatara07/My-Resume/README.md

 2. Open the index.html file in a web browser.

-3. Explore Nayana T's resume and get to know her background and skills.
+3. Explore Nayana Tara's resume and get to know her background and skills.